Introduction to F5 Container Connectors¶

 |k8s-bigip-ctlr||Kubernetes and Red Hat OpenShift|

 |||See Introduction to F5 Common Controller Core Library on DevCentral for more information.|

-Each CC is uniquely suited to its specific container orchestration environment and purpose, utilizing the architecture and language appropriate for the environment.
-Application Developers interact with the platform’s API; the container connectors watch the API for certain events, then act accordingly.
+Each Container Connector is uniquely suited to its specific container orchestration environment and purpose, utilizing the architecture and language appropriate for the environment.
+Application Developers interact with the platform’s API; the CCs watch the API for certain events, then act accordingly.

 The Container Connector is stateless.
 The inputs are:

 - the CC config (provided via the appropriate means for the container orchestration environment).

 This means an instance of a Container Connector can be readily discarded.
 Migrating a CC is as easy as destroying it in one place and spinning up a new one somewhere else.
 Wherever a Container Connector runs, it always watches the API and attempts to bring the BIG-IP up-to-date with the latest applicable configurations.